-- Decide if you will add fuel surcharges to your rates and the pros and cons.
+- Decide if you will add fuel surcharges to your rates, balancing the pros and cons.

 All these steps are especially necessary if you will be seeking financing.
-Lenders will want to know how you plan to make money and your backup plan if things get bumpy.
+Lenders will want to know how you plan to make money, as well as your backup plan if things get bumpy.

-What to include in a trucking business plan.
+What to include in a trucking company business plan

 More than just a roadmap of how to run your business, business plans show financial institutions, lenders, investors, and potential partners that you’re an excellent person to do business with.
 You are essentially selling them on you, your business, and why investing in you and your plan is a good idea.